-Post-Graduate Certificate in Forensic Nursing with Certification in Investigative Forensics, Certification
+Post-Master's Certificate in Forensic Nursing with Certification in Investigative Forensics, Certificate

-Nurses who hold a graduate degree in nursing can apply to the Post-Graduate in Forensic Nursing Certificate Program with Certification in Investigative Forensics.
+Nurses who hold a graduate degree in nursing can apply to the Post-Master's in Forensic Nursing Certificate Program with Certification in Investigative Forensics.

 - Upon acceptance, the Program Director will complete a Gap Analysis to evaluate prior education and practice (as applicable) in order to determine an individual course of study.
 The completion of required didactic courses and clinical hours will depend upon waived credits and/or clinical hours.